2021 Annual Community Meeting Baldwin Hills CSD

 5640 S. Fairfax Avenue, Los Angeles, CA 90056

-California imports 65% of the oil it consumes.
-It arrives in oil tanker ships from Alaska, the Middle East, Venezuela and other foreign nations that emit hundreds of thousands of tons of pollutants and greenhouse gases.
+California imports 69% of the oil it consumes.
+It arrives in oil tanker ships from Saudi Arabia, Ecuador, Columbia, Iraq, Kuwait, and other foreign nations that emit hundreds of thousands of tons of pollutants and greenhouse gases.
 Locally produced oil directly offsets those emissions and reduces the demands on L.A.
 County’s port system.
 Furthermore, overseas oil production is not conducted to the rigorous environmental standards mandated by law in California, or present in the Community Standards District, which is the most restrictive regulatory structure in California.

-- All of the oil produced at the Inglewood Oil Field is refined in Southern California.
+All oil produced at the Inglewood Oil Field is refined in Southern California.

 Mitigation of Sight, Sound, Smell and Safety Concerns